 This story is well explained at Cave and Basin National Historic Site.
 You can visit the famous cavern, see an interactive exhibition on the history of Banff and stroll around the old mineral water pool where generations of bathers have enjoyed the benefits of water (it is not possible anymore to bathe at Cave and Basin).

-Add to this a small network of trails in the mountains, which allow to observe closely the impact of the hot spring on the fauna and flora of the place and which offer a breathtaking view of the mountains.
+Add to this a small network of trails in the mountains, which allows to observe closely the impact of the hot spring on the fauna and flora of the place and which offers a breathtaking view of the mountains.

-My brother and I went to visit Cave and Basin National Historic Site only to spend time waiting for our horseback ride through the mountains.
-In the end, Cave and Basin was one of our favorite visit of our stay.
+My brother and I went to visit Cave and Basin National Historic Site only to have something to do while we were waiting for our horseback ride through the mountains.
+In the end, Cave and Basin was one of our favourite visit of our stay.
 It’s interactive and interesting, and the surroundings are beautiful.
 We went early in the morning, it was sunny, and we had the trails to ourselves.

 In addition, admission is free until the end of 2017.
 This is the ideal year to discover Canada, its history and its majestic landscapes!